 5. New Zealand

 New Zealand regularly tops lists of the most desirable travel destinations.
-And this beautiful country is ideal for solo travellers – particularly those who are feeling a bit nervous about travelling alone.
+And this beautiful country is ideal for solo travellers – particularly those who feel nervous about travelling alone.

-While it’s, admittedly, on the other side of the globe, it’s also one of the most peaceful countries in the world – and the fact that it’s an English-speaking country with friendly locals is another plus.
+While it’s on the other side of the globe, it’s also one of the most peaceful countries in the world – and the fact that it’s an English-speaking country with friendly locals is another plus.

 Plus, there are great group tours you can join to make meeting people easy, and the country’s excellent hostels are popular with travellers of all ages.